DenisPolygalov/CaFFlow/README.md

 `$ git clone https://github.com/DenisPolygalov/CaFFlow.git`

 Download and install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) if you don't have it installed already.
+Note that if you plan to use GUI-based (PyQt) applications included into CaFFlow then it might be better to choose 32-bit version of the Miniconda due to a bug in 64-bit version preventing import of the PyQt.QtMultimedia module.

+#### CaFFlow installation

 Create and activate new 'Conda environment':